 Less talking + more asking = Massive Likability.

 Yes.
 If people know that you think about salted caramel ice cream all day, even during your performance reviews, they will like you even more.

 If they know you can’t resist buying yet another book when your shelves are overflowing, people will think you’re odd, but like you.

 If you share the story about the time you stupidly but sincerely corrected the grammar of your boss [just before you got fired,] you may be pitied, but secretly liked.

 Perfect people are so annoying.
 Don’t be one.

-If you’d like to learn more about Being the Likable Leader, bring me to your company for a delightfully fun lunch and learn on the topic!
+If you’d like to learn more about Being the Likable Leader, let’s bring a webinar to your team on this hot topic!